By Suma Varughese

-Indian Enlightenment is the triumph of wisdom over ignorance, the nondual over the dual, and the liberation (moksha) of the self from the illusion of otherness (maya) and the wheel of samsara.
+Indian Enlightenment is the triumph of wisdom over ignorance, the nondual over the dual, and the liberation (moksha) of the self from the illusion of otherness (Maya) and the wheel of samsara.
 Where European Enlightenment liberates the self to be itself; Indian Enlightenment liberates the self from itself to be the Self.
 People need both.
 The great experiment of modern democratic India is to see if she can embody both Enlightenments.
 It is a work in progress.

 The materialistic age that we have inhabited for the last few centuries was a creation of the West and has given the West enormous political, social and economic power.
-Do you think the West is ready to let all this go, and embrace the spiritual perspective that will actually deprive them of these advantages?
+Do you think the West is ready to let all this go and embrace the spiritual perspective that will actually deprive them of these advantages?

 What gave the West its political, military, social, and economic power wasn’t materialism, but science, capitalism, and democracy.
 Over time that power came to be controlled by a small elite, and they are never going to relinquish their power, wealth or privilege.
-Either their power will be taken from them by force, or humanity will create an ecologically sane, sustainable, and egalitarian global civilisation where the power the elite possess is no longer prized by the majority of humanity.
+Either their power will be taken from them by force, or humanity will create an ecologically sane, sustainable, and egalitarian global civilization where the power the elite possess is no longer prized by the majority of humanity.
 As long as we worship wealth, we make gods of the wealthy.

-How can spirituality/religion solve the critical issues of our times such as ecology, terrorism and war?
+How can spirituality/religion solve the critical issues of our times such as ecology, terrorism, and war?

 The problem plaguing humanity is a zero-sum worldview of “us against them” that divides people from one another and from nature in a way that sanctions the oppression and exploitation of both.
-The solution to our problem lies in awakening as the Self, and living out the nonzero worldview of “all of us together” that arises with this awakening.
+The solution to our problem lies in awakening as the Self and living out the nonzero worldview of “all of us together” that arises with this awakening.
 If and when religion and spirituality lead to this awakening then they will be part of the solution.

 Do you think Israel and the Islamic world of the Middle East can ever live in peace?

-Peace will come to the Middle East in one of three ways: 1) one party overwhelmingly defeats the other and imposes peace through power; 2) all parties exhaust themselves and are no longer willing to spill blood and treasure in service to some domination fantasy; or 3) people awaken to Truth, step beyond the “us against them” narratives promoted by the religious and political classes, and embrace each other as manifestings of God.
+Peace will come to the Middle East in one of three ways: 1) one party overwhelmingly defeats the other and imposes peace through power; 2) all parties exhaust themselves and are no longer willing to spill blood and treasure in service to some domination fantasy; or 3) people awaken to Truth, step beyond the “us against them” narratives promoted by the religious and political classes, and embrace each other as manifesting of God.
 Any of these things could happen.